Frontmatter

 • attributes, for defining the attributes of the elements in the current file.
 Accepts a string with the syntax for attributes.
 Default value is an empty attribute.

-• external-ids, for telling the slipshow compiler which ids will be present even if they do not seem to be present in the document.
+• external-ids, for telling the Slipshow compiler which ids will be present even if they do not seem to be present in the document.
 Accepts a list of space-separated ids.
 This is just in order to silence some warnings.
 This is useful when including svgs or math where some IDs are given.

 Multifile presentations